 Open Britain’s Purpose

-Open Britain's purpose and overall mission is to campaign for a People’s Vote on the final Brexit deal.
+Open Britain’s purpose and overall mission is to campaign to revitalise democracy in the United Kingdom and beyond.

 Our supporters help us to achieve this in a variety of ways, primarily by:

 - Fundraising, donating money, and donating or purchasing goods (such as leaflets, mugs, etc) for sale in Open Britain shops (such as our online shop) in order to support our programme of work.